Margaret River (WA)

 Margaret River shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Margaret River's residents aged 15+ show high educational attainment, with 28.8% having university qualifications compared to 17.6% in Rest of WA and 18.0% in the SA4 region.
+Margaret River's residents aged 15+ have a higher percentage with university qualifications (28.8%) compared to the broader Rest of WA region (17.6%) and SA4 region (18.0%).
 Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications (4.6%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 40.4% of residents holding them, including advanced diplomas (12.7%) and certificates (27.7%).
-Educational participation is high, at 30.6%, with 12.6% in primary education, 9.2% in secondary education, and 2.2% pursuing tertiary education.
+Vocational credentials are also prevalent, with 40.4% of residents holding such qualifications, including advanced diplomas (12.7%) and certificates (27.7%).
+Educational participation is notably high in Margaret River, with 30.6% of residents currently enrolled in formal education, including 12.6% in primary education, 9.2% in secondary education, and 2.2% pursuing tertiary education.

 Educational participation is notably high, with 30.6% of residents currently enrolled in formal education.
 This includes 12.6% in primary education, 9.2% in secondary education, and 2.2% pursuing tertiary education.